Unfolded protein response: Initiating apoptosis

-Diseases
+Role in Disease

+Wolfram syndrome represents a prototype human disorder caused by dysregulated unfolded protein response.
+Wolfram syndrome is caused by mutations in the WFS1 gene, which encodes a transmembrane protein of the endoplasmic reticulum.
+WFS1 has been identified as a novel component of the UPR and plays a critical role in maintaining ER homeostasis in pancreatic β-cells; loss of WFS1 function leads to chronic ER stress and β-cell apoptosis, contributing to the diabetes mellitus characteristic of the syndrome.
+Furthermore, WFS1 has been shown to negatively regulate ER stress signaling: in both rodent and human cells, WFS1 suppresses IRE1α and ATF6α pathways, and loss of this regulation results in amplified ER stress responses and cell death.
+The clinical features, diagnostic criteria, and therapeutic approaches for Wolfram syndrome have been comprehensively reviewed, underscoring its importance as a model disease for ER stress-related neurodegeneration and endocrinopathy.

 Diseases amenable to UPR inhibition include Creutzfeldt–Jakob disease, Alzheimer's disease, Parkinson's disease, and Huntington's disease.

 Endoplasmic reticulum stress was reported to play a major role in non‐alcoholic fatty liver disease (NAFLD) induction and progression.
 High fat diet fed rats showed increased ER stress markers CHOP, XBP1, and GRP78.
 ER stress is known to activate hepatic de novo lipogenesis, inhibit VLDL secretion, promote insulin resistance and inflammatory process, and promote cell apoptosis.
 Thus it increase the level of fat accumulation and worsens the NAFLD to a more serious hepatic state.
 Zingiber officinale (ginger) extract and omega‐3 fatty acids were reported to ameliorate endoplasmic reticulum stress in a nonalcoholic fatty liver rat model.

 As stated above, the UPR can also be activated as a compensatory mechanism in disease states.
 For instance, the UPR is up-regulated in an inherited form of dilated cardiomyopathy due to a mutation in gene encoding the Phospholamban protein.
 Further activation proved therapeutic in a human induced pluripotent stem cell model of PLN mutant dilated cardiomyopathy.